shashwatniranjan-max/Weatherio/README.md

 # Project Title

-Weatherio is a weather app but better
+Weatherio is a weather app but better.
-I am making this project to brush up my design skills and get improve my knowledge over CSS and get comfortable in using APIs.
+I am making this project to brush up my design skills and to improve my knowledge over CSS and get comfortable in using APIs.
 ## Tech Stack

 **Client:** HTML, CSS, JavaScript, API